Large garden redesign – Cobham

 Initial conditions

-This Cobham garden was defined by what it couldn’t do.
+This Cobham garden was defined by what it could not do.
 Towering Leylandii trees lined the boundaries, casting deep shade and suppressing almost everything beneath them.
-Grass struggled to grow, soil was compacted and nutrient-poor, and large sections of the plot were effectively unusable.
+Grass struggled to grow, soil was compacted and nutrient-poor and large sections of the plot were effectively unusable.
 Although the property sat on a generous piece of land, the garden felt enclosed and visually detached from the newly extended house.

 Client brief

-Collaborating closely with both the developer and owner, we strategically planned our efforts to align with project access and overall progress.
-The property, enveloped by these Leylandii, required extensive transformation, with our initial phase dedicated to their removal, followed by regenerative pruning on shrub beds, and the establishment of new lawn and hedge areas.
+Collaborating closely with both the developer and owner, we planned our work to align with property access and overall progress on the house extension.
+The garden, enveloped by Leylandii, required extensive transformation, with an initial phase dedicated to their removal, followed by regenerative pruning on the shrub beds and the establishment of new lawn and hedge areas to bring the garden back into use.

 Design approach